Serious families are already reading their kid's application against thousands of real admitted essays. Make sure yours has the same edge.

 - Calibrated admission probability against base rate

-- Same depth as the single read, every time
+- Everything in the single read, every time

-- Three anonymized full packages from admitted applicants
+- Three anonymized full admitted packages per school

 Questions, answered honestly.